Azure/azure-orbital-integration/README.md

 2. Deploy [Aqua processor](./processor/README.md)
 3. (Optional) Deploy [central-logging](./central-logging/README.md)

-## Azure Orbital GSaaS steps
+## AOGS steps
-Once you have the downstream components, you can follow these steps to deploy the Azure Orbital GSaaS components.
+Once you have the downstream components, you can follow these steps to deploy the AOGS components.

 *Please note: during the configuration of the contact profile, you will need to provide endpoint information from the deployment of the tcp-to-blob component.*